Samudevv/runic/c/tokenizer/README.md

 # The code of this folder has been copied from `core:c/frontend/tokenizer` of Odin `dev-2024-11`

 Since this package has been removed in `dev-2024-12`, it has been copied directly into the project.
+Only a small modification has been made to `token.odin` due to the addition of `#+ feature dynamic-literals` in `dev-2025-01`.

 ## License of Odin